Job applicant privacy notice

-If your application for employment is unsuccessful, the organisation will hold your data on file for 12 months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, the organization will hold your data on file for 12 months after the end of the relevant recruitment process.
 At the end of that period, or immediately once you withdraw your consent, your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.